| One

 West and Blues Attack, were excellent.
 The rest of the guys said that

 they were probably the best blues band in Pittsburgh.
+Before

 flying out to Pittsburgh I had been hoping I might meet up with some Steeler